A current donor is always your best prospect for your next gift.

 HOW DO YOU CREATE A SUCCESSFUL STEWARDSHIP PROGRAM?

-In Beyond Fundraising, Kay Sprinkel Grace offers 9 steps to implementing a stewardship program.
+In he book Beyond Fundraising, Kay Sprinkel Grace offers 9 steps to implementing a stewardship program.
 Let's look at each of these separately.

 - If you've never adopted a stewardship policy, start by creating one.